compasjs/compas/packages/store/README.md

   - Writing newline delimited JSON in production
   - Pretty printing for development
 - Various utilities to get insight in the running process
-- Parser to process production logs in an external process

 **@lbu/stdlib**: